zaber04/ip-address-manager/README.md

 I am building an IP Address Management Solution using microservice architecture.
 I will be using API-GATEWAY-PATTERN for developing our microservices.
 This is one of the most common and simplest design pattern for building microservices among 10 patterns for microservices.

+## Research

+I sepnt the first one and half days researching on techs on the pros on cons and eventually decided to use Lumen Micro Framework for the project.

 ## Declaration

 This is my first time working with Lumen Micro Framework and I'm excited about it.
 This is also my first time implementing microservices in PHP environment.
 Previously I have implemented microservices in node based environment.
 Therefore, there might be some beginner mistakes.
 So, I appreciate feedback and suggestion to improve the project.